nss-day-cohort-20/group-project-theme-park-2-funnelcake/README.md

 * Display park info in a header.
     - List all attractions based on type with drop down selector (all restaurants, all shows, etc.).
 * Show each area in a box (MVP).
+* Each area should have a color theme.
 * Click on box will display details about the area.
 * Each area will include four types of attractions (Rides, Restaurants, Characters, etc.)
 * Each type will have two different attractions.
 For example:
     - Rides: Ride Number 1 and Ride Number 2